The Meaning of Love the Lord Your God

 You must simply wake up every day and love God.

 How Can You Love the Lord Your God with All Your Heart, Soul, Mind and Strength and the meaning of it?

 The meaning of 'Love the Lord Your God with All Your Heart, Soul, Mind and Strength' is in order to follow this great commandment and love God with everything in you, you first need to better understand what it means to love.
-The Hebrew meaning for the word ‘love’ means to desire, be fond of, or have affection for something.
+The hebrew meaning for the word ‘love’ means to desire, be fond of, or have affection for something.
 Ultimately, love is more than just an emotion or feeling that comes and goes.
 It is a constant decision to show affection for something or someone.

 Firstly, to love God with all your heart means that loving Him should be all-encompassing.
 This heartfelt emotion of love can then stimulate you, deep within your soul, to desire Him more and more every single day.
 As you spend more time with God and fall deeper in love with Him, your soul, and your spirit will follow.